factmata/slate-api-documentation/source/index.html.md

 ## Comparisons

 Comparison of insights across a number of topics (e.g. Adidas vs Nike).
-It compares the topics across their common themes.
+The topics are compared across their common themes.

 ## List comparisons